Gabulhas/Garbage-Lisp/DOCS.md

 ```

-As you can see in this example, we can change the expression, in this case we added a new atom to the expression `6`
+As you can see in this example, we can change the expression, in this case we appended a new atom to the expression `6`
 and we can later evaluate it.

 ### load
 Loads a file, in other words, Parses a File and Evaluates the whole file.
-For example, this can be used to define helper functions that can be used by multiple scripts.
+For example, this can be used to define a library that can be used by multiple scripts.
 Usage: `(load "PATH TO FILE")`

 ---
-## Native
+## Native functions
 These functions are defined as primitive/native functions (NativeFunctions.go).
 Unlike builtins, these functions are lambdas defined in the outer most environment/scope.
 These are implemented to enable the creation of non-native functions, making it possible to define GarbageLisp functions.